dipanjanaghosh/Malls-City/malls-city-ui/README.md

 ## Install Angular Material
 ng add @angular/material@16.2.12

+## npm install ts-node --save-dev
+Installs the ts-node package: ts-node is a Node.js package that allows you to execute TypeScript code directly without prior compilation to JavaScript.This simplifies development and testing, enabling you to work with TypeScript files directly and see results immediately.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.